Ready to learn more?

 Scholarships

-By concentrating on the practical applications of the game production process from the artistic, managerial and technical sides, the program will introduce you to 2D and 3D design processes and foundations of computer programming.
-You’ll also learn to effectively communicate with teams of artists and programmers to design, prototype and iterate their own fully playable 2D and 3D games, and gain other professional and personal skills for success in the industry.
+By concentrating on the practical applications of the game production process from the artistic, managerial and technical sides, the program will introduce 2D and 3D design processes and foundations of computer programming.
+Students will also learn to effectively communicate with teams of artists and programmers to design, prototype and iterate their own fully playable 2D and 3D games, and gain other professional and personal skills for success in the industry.

 What You’ll Learn